 1. Height - The height of the system is important to its impact performance.
-Check regularly and adjust as necessary (Figure 17).
+Check regularly and adjust as necessary (Figure 18).

-2. Fasteners - Check the tightness of the fasteners.
-Refer to the Drawing Package for all fastener locations.
-Check all bolts attaching the Cartridges to the support structure.
+- 2. Fasteners Check the tightness of the fasteners.
+Refer to the Drawing Package for all Monthly fastener locations.
+Check all bolts attaching the Cartridges to the support structure. - 3.
+Lights Replace non-working lights.
+As Required - 4.
+Lubrication Lubricate as described in the Lubrication Section Varies p.24 (Maintenance Section III). - 5.
+Hydraulic Ram Clean the Hydraulic Ram.
+Remove all residue or debris on or around Monthly the ram. - 6.
+Hydraulic Hoses Check all Hydraulic Hoses for damage, leaks or cracks.
+Replace Each use damaged or leaky hoses. - 7.
+Clean System Clean the system frame, Cartridges and Impact Face from dirt and salt.

-Monthly

-- 3. Lights Replace non-working lights. - 4.
-Lubrication Lubricate as described in the Lubrication Section (Maintenance Section III).

-5. Hydraulic Ram - Clean the Hydraulic Ram.
-Remove all residue or debris on or around the ram.

-6. Hydraulic Hoses - Check all Hydraulic Hoses for damage, leaks or cracks.
-Replace damaged or leaky hoses.

-7. Clean System - Clean the system frame, Cartridges and Impact Face from dirt and salt.
 Always check lubrication after cleaning.

-As Required

-Varies - p.
-22

-Monthly

-Each use